yidadev/tuyasmart_camera_ios_sdk_doc/en/resource/preparation_work.md

 TuyaSmartCamera relies on the Tuya Smart iOS SDK, when accessing this SDK, you need to access TuyaSmartHomeKit (Click [Here](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/) to view the document) .

+TuyaSmartCameraKit only contains the functional package for the camera device.
+The distribution function needs to be connected to TuyaSmartHomeKit.
+The camera p2p configuration information also needs to be obtained through the functions in TuyaSmartBaseKit.

 Add blow code to AppDelegate.m top :

 __Objective-C__